Why Does Kanye Keep Deleting & Uploading This Same Photo Of Kim & The Kids?

 Yesterday, Kanye West wished his fans happy holidays with a photo that featured his wife Kim Kardashian and him holding his two kids in front of a Christmas tree.
 Then he deleted the photo, reportedly taken at Kris Jenner's Christmas Eve party.
 Then he uploaded it again only to delete it.

 It's true that for those who didn't catch it the original day it went up, it was now way down in their feed.
 It's possible he could have been trying to get it seen.
-Especially, since this is the first photo of the couple, who was rumored to be divorcing after a tough 2016 that included Kardashian's scary Paris robbery and West's recent hospitalization for exhaustion.
+Especially, since this is the first photo of the couple, who was rumoured to be divorcing after a tough 2016 that included Kardashian's scary Paris robbery and West's recent hospitalisation for exhaustion.

 West could be trying to make it clear with this photo that they are a happy family — despite the lack of smiles in this blurry shot.
 The original was even blurrier than this latest photo, so there is also the possibility that West, being the perfectionist he is, just didn't like that version of the photo.